-Anisa Baker-Busby served as the principal of Lindsey Elementary since February 2016 and was appointed principal of Shirley Hills Elementary in July 2022.
-She has over 16 years of experience working in high-poverty schools as an elementary teacher and administrator.
+Dr. Anisa Baker-Busby served as the principal of Lindsey Elementary since February 2016 and was appointed principal of Shirley Hills Elementary in July 2022.
+She has over twenty years of educational experiences serving as an elementary teacher and administrator.
 Her passion is to help schools build systems of support for collaborative teams that will ensure high levels of learning for all students.

-Dr. Anisa Baker-Busby received her bachelor’s degree and master’s degree in elementary education from Alabama State University, her K–12 educational leadership certification from Albany State University, and her specialist degree and doctoral degree in K–12 educational leadership from Argosy University.
+Dr. Anisa Baker-Busby received her bachelor’s degree and master’s degree in elementary education from Alabama State University, her K–12 educational leadership certification from Albany State University, and her specialist degree and her doctoral degree in K–12 educational leadership from Argosy University.
 She was 2008–2009 Teacher of the Year for Miller Elementary school.

 Assessment Center experts have proven success in developing and implementing sustainable assessment practices that garner hope through achievement.
 Work with them to create assessment systems that provide accurate, meaningful, and actionable information to drive student learning.

 Priority Schools in a PLC at Work®

 Hand-selected and trained by PLC at Work champions our Priority Schools in a PLC at Work experts have proven success in leading the PLC at Work process and have specific experience with the unique challenges that face schools labeled as low performing.
 Work with them to identify and prioritize critical areas of growth to implement changes in a timely manner with a focus on student achievement.